utsav0/daily-dev-tips/src/pages/posts/javascript-detecting-key-combinations.md

 key.innerHTML = e.keyCode;
 ```

-The above section will show or hide the modifier keys, and eventually, we will also add the specific key.
+The above section will show or hide the modifier keys, and we will eventually add the specific key.

-You might see in the demo below that it will show up as a weird character if you have certain combinations.
+You might see in the demo below that it will appear as a weird character if you have certain combinations.
 The key code, however, will always be the same!

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="result" data-user="rebelchris" data-slug-hash="NWdYgbQ" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="JavaScript detecting key combinations">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/NWdYgbQ">